Automaton Rover for Extreme Environments

 Automaton Rover for Extreme Environments (AREE) is a NASA Innovative Advanced Concepts project to design a rover that can operate in the environment of Venus, controlled by a wind-powered mechanical computer.
-Venus' atmosphere is about 90 times denser than Earth's and the surface temperature of at least 462 C, conditions which would prevent a standard electronic computer from operating for any significant period of time.
+Venus's atmosphere is about 90 times denser than Earth's and the surface temperature is at least 462 C, conditions which would prevent a standard electronic computer from operating for any significant period of time.
 While AREE is being designed for operation on Venus, the rover's design could be re-purposed for use on Mercury, which has a comparably high surface temperature, on Jovian moons Europa or Io, where high radiation makes use of traditional electronics difficult, or on lava flows or highly radioactive areas on Earth.

-The project was first proposed in 2015, and funded by the NASA Innovative Advanced Concepts program with a phase-I study in 2016, and a phase-II study from 2017-2018.
+The project was first proposed in 2015, and funded by the NASA Innovative Advanced Concepts program with a phase-I study in 2016, and a phase-II study from 2017 to 2018.